-The GENESIS Pregnancy Registry is a United States registry for pregnant women diagnosed with migraine whom may or may not have taken Aimovig® (erenumab-aooe) shortly before or during pregnancy.
+The GENESIS Pregnancy Registry is a United States registry for pregnant women diagnosed with migraine.

-By sharing your pregnancy information with this registry, you could help doctors better understand if Aimovig use before and during pregnancy affects pregnancy or newborns’ health.
-The possible effects will be compared with outcomes for women who have not taken Aimovig or any medication targeting the calcitonin gene-related peptide (CGRP) pathway, including Ajovy® (fremanezumab-vfrm) and Emgality® (galcanezumab-gnlm), shortly before or during their pregnancy, but who have been diagnosed with migraine.
-This study will follow participants throughout their pregnancy and collect health information about participants’ babies for 1 year.
+By sharing your pregnancy information with this registry, you could help doctors better understand if Aimovig® (erenumab-aooe) use shortly before and during pregnancy affects pregnancy or newborns’ health.
+The possible effects will be compared with outcomes for women who have not taken Aimovig.
+This registry will follow participants throughout their pregnancy and collect health information about participants’ babies for 1 year.

-You can support pregnant women in the future by joining the GENESIS Pregnancy Registry.
+You can support pregnant women in the future by taking part in the GENESIS Pregnancy Registry.

 You may be able to participate if you have been diagnosed with migraine, are currently pregnant, and: